cu-hpsc/hpsc-lab4/README.md

 -----

 Looking for more challenges?
 Pick another efficient sorting algorithm such as mergesort or heapsort.
-Naive implementations of these are out-of-place in memory.
-Mergesort is at least top-down recursive.
-Heapsort may be quite a bit harder to efficiently parallize!
+The most obvious implementations of mergesort is out-of-place in memory, but because mergesort is at least top-down recursive it should otherwise be no more complicated to parallelize than quicksort.
+Heapsort you may find to be quite a bit harder!